springfall2008/batpred/docs/output-data.md

           color: red
 mode: single
 ```

+The last two triggers (GivTCP and Mosquitto running) check that the add-on that Predbat is dependent upon is running.<BR>
+You will need to enable a binary sensor for each add-on to be able to use these triggers:
+Navigate to Settings / Devices and Services / Devices and search for 'GivTCP'.
+Click on the GivTCP add-on, and under 'Sensors', click 'XX entities not shown'.
+Click the 'Running' sensor, then the cogwheel, and Enable the sensor.
+Repeat these steps for the Mosquitto add-on.

 As an extension to the above, instead of just alerting that GivTCP has a problem, the automation could also restart GivTCP add-on which usually cures most GivTCP connectivity issues.
 Restarting GivTCP does however lose the current GivTCP log in Home Assistant.